 All of us women have learned so much from you.
 What is that one thing you have learned from your daughters?

 I have learned from them to never lose hope and faith.
 It feels proud as a mother to see them as fearless as I am.

 I think what has worked for me is that I have always spoken politely to others.
 I have never mistreated the bus drivers, conductors, and other dealers.
 How we behave with others is really important in any business.
 I even take feedback from my customers who come to the pump.
 ‘Be nice to people, and people will be nice to you.’

 Describe to us your craziest day at work.

 A few years back, I was traveling from Hoshiarpur to Bawa Balka Nath temple in a Punjab Roadways bus.
 The conductor thought that I was the owner of the bus and made me sit in front.
 A few hours later, the driver left the steering of the bus because he was heavily drunk and I started shouting at him.
 He did not listen, and the bus overturned.
 I was badly bruised but since it was a roadways bus and not mine I couldn’t do much.

 She who puts fuel in everyone’s car in Kangra area, I asked her about the person who fuels her life.

-Nirmal Sethi: It would be my daughters and son-in-laws.
+Nirmal Sethi: It would be my daughters and sons-in-law.

-Nirmal Sethi: Matar Paneer and Himachal cuisines are my absolute favorite.
+Matar Paneer and Himachal cuisine are my absolute favorite.